hi-swapx/docs/sdk/v3/guides/swaps/01-quoting.md

 export const CurrentConfig: ExampleConfig = {...}
 ```

 The default config of the example uses a local fork of mainnet.
-If you haven't already, check out our [local development guide](../02-local-development.md).
-To change the rpc endpoint or the Pool used, edit the [`Currentconfig`](https://github.com/SwapX/examples/blob/main/v3-sdk/quoting/src/config.ts#L21).
 To connect to mainnet directly, set the `mainnet` field in the config:

 ```typescript